sahilmtayade/FireBending/docs/index.md

 Edge detection algorithms were used to find suitable positions for placing the steam effects.
 This approach enhances the accuracy of steam placement and contributes to the overall visual quality of the effects.

-> "The combination of these methods creates a dynamic and visually engaging FireBending effect using classical computer vision algorithms."
+> "The combination of these methods creates a dynamic and visually engaging FireBending effect using classical computer vision algorithms." - All My Fellas